TRANSP integrated modeling code for interpretive and predictive analysis of tokamak plasmas: Predictive capabilities

 The second set of options is based on MHD stability calculations.
 These options are based on the work of P. Maget~\cite{maget13}.
-For \texttt{LPED(3)=21} and \texttt{LPED(3)=22}, the pedestal width must be specified in cm using \texttt{CPED(3)}, or derived from a fit over the pedestal density profile if \texttt{CPED(3)=0.0} and \texttt{LPED(2)=2} are set; these are designed specifically for ITER.
+For \texttt{LPED(3)=21} and \texttt{LPED(3)=22}, the pedestal width must be specified in cm using \texttt{CPED(3)}, or derived from a fit over the pedestal density profile if \texttt{CPED(3)=0.0} and \texttt{LPED(2)=2} are set; these are designed specifically for ITER \mc{because these models have been developed using equilibrium and stability analyses for ITER's operational scenarios, including pedestal stability constraints governed by bootstrap current, peeling-ballooning stability, and pedestal width effects on pressure limits}.
 Options \texttt{LPED(3)=213} and \texttt{LPED(3)=223} combine \texttt{LPED(3)=3} for the pedestal width with \texttt{LPED(3)=21} for the height, using the pedestal model for the width regardless of \texttt{LPED(2)} settings, also intended exclusively for ITER applications.

 Finally, there are options for the H-mode pedestal pressure based on the EPED model~\cite{snyder11}.
-For \texttt{LPED(3)=23} and \texttt{LPED(3)=100}, the model uses multi-dimensional interpolation over parameters input to the EPED calculations.
+For \texttt{LPED(3)=23}, \mc{the model is based on the EPED1 model with the boundary conditions predicted by the SOLPS4 code for ITER~\cite{polevoi15}.
+Unlike the standard EPED1 model, which assumes a degradation of pedestal pressure with decreasing pedestal density, the modified EPED1 model accounts for ITER-specific edge physics effects, including the inefficiency of neutral fueling at the pedestal and the saturation of separatrix density due to divertor plasma detachment and strong plasma recombination.} For \texttt{LPED(3)=100}, the pedestal model uses multi-dimensional interpolation over parameters input to the EPED calculations.
 This lookup table, derived specifically for ITER, consists of over 6000 EPED calculations.
 Option \texttt{LPED(3)=111} uses a neural network trained on the EPED calculations for ITER, DIII-D, C-Mod, JET, and KSTAR~\cite{meneghini17}.
 There are several versions of EPED neural network (EPED-NN) models in TRANSP.
 The original version of the EPED-NN model can be selected by setting \texttt{EPED1NN\_MODEL} to 1.
-The so-called multiroot version of the EPED-NN that supports both the H-mode and Super H-mode discharges is selected by setting \texttt{EPED1NN\_MODEL} to 2, and the updated version of the multiroot EPED-NN can be triggered with \texttt{EPED1NN\_MODEL}=-1.
+The so-called \mc{``multiroot''} version of the EPED-NN that supports both the H-mode and Super H-mode discharges is selected by setting \texttt{EPED1NN\_MODEL} to 2, and the updated version of the multiroot EPED-NN can be triggered with \texttt{EPED1NN\_MODEL}=-1.
 To use the tanh-fit for the pedestal pressure profile, as described for density profile fitting in Eq.~(\ref{eq:tanh}), set \texttt{LPED(9)} to 1.
 This option is available only when using the EPED model for the pedestal pressure.